-NRC INCIDENT INVESTIGATION FORM

-This form is to be confidentiality maintained in accordance with the Family Educational Rights & Privacy Act, 20 U.S.C.
+NRC INCIDENT INVESTIGATION FORM This form is to be confidentiality maintained in accordance with the Family Educational Rights & Privacy Act, 20 U.S.C.
 1232g.
 Do not file in the cumulative record.

-iii tiilo o amalative record.
-Investigat ion start date: Name of student target: Click here to enter text.
-Age: Click to enter text.
-Grade Click to enter text.
-School: Click to enter text.
-Name(s) of alleged aggressor(s) (if known): Click here to enter text.
-Age: Click to enter text.
-Grade: Click to enter text.
-School: Click to enter text.
-Investigation Review & attach Incident Reporting Form Review prior documented incidents by the aggressor (if yes): have incidents involved target or target group previously?
-Any previous incidents with findings of BULLYING or RETALIATION Consult as needed with additional staff, Include names here: Determine which additional staff, if any needs to be present student interviews and/or decision process, Include names here: Click here to enter text.
-Conduct student interviews.
-Read back to each student a summary of his or her account to ensure accuracy of your notes.
-Ask nurse to examine any person if physical injury occurred.
-The following checked items are attached to this report Incident Report Form (if available) Printouts of posts, social networking pages, emails, etc. Copies of investigator's note (e.g. transcripts of interviews, etc.) Nurse report(s) Police report(s) Written statement from interviewees, reporters, etc. Determination ☐ Check all that apply: $\Box$ Repeated use by one or more students of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a ta rget that must i nclude at least one of the following: □ Causes physical or emotional harm to the target or damage to the target's property; □ Places the target in reasonable fear of harm to himself or herself or damage to his or her property; □ Creates a hostile environment at school for the target; □ Infringes on the rights of the target at school ; or □ Materially and substantially disrupts the education process or the orderly operation of school. □ Involves an imbalance of perceived or real physical or social power between target and aggressor(s) □ Retaliation from reporting of previous incident
+Investigation start date: Name of student target: Click here to enter Age: Click Grade Click to School: Click to to enter enter text. enter text. text. text.
+Name(s) of alleged aggressor(s) (if known): Age: Click Grade: Click to School: Click to Click here to enter text. to enter enter text. enter text. text.
+Investigation □ Review & attach Incident Reporting Form Review prior documented incidents by the aggressor (if yes): ☐ have incidents involved target or target group previously? ☐ Any previous incidents with findings of BULLYING or RETALIATION ☐ Consult as needed with additional staff, Include names here: Determine which additional staff, if any needs to be present student interviews and/or decision process.
+Include names here: Click here to enter text. □ Conduct student interviews. □ Read back to each student a summary of his or her account to ensure accuracy of your notes. ☐ Ask nurse to examine any person if physical injury occurred. ☐ The following checked items are attached to this report ☐ Incident Report Form (if available) □ Printouts of posts, social networking pages, emails, etc. \square Copies of other evidence □ Copies of investigator's note (e.g. transcripts of interviews, etc.) \square Nurse report(s) \square Police report(s) □ Written statement from interviewees, reporters, etc. Determination □ Check all that apply: □ Repeated use by one or more students of a written, verbal, or electronic expression or a physical act or gesture or any combination thereof, directed at a target that must include at least one of the following: